RJMadrigal/RJMadrigal/README.md

 # 👋 Hi, I’m @RJMadrigal

-<h4 align="center">I’m a dedicated Systems Engineer with a passion for leveraging technology to solve complex challenges.
-My journey is fueled by a constant drive to expand my knowledge and explore the latest innovations.
-Proficient in C#, .NET, JavaScript, RESTful APIs, and databases, I bring a versatile skill set in both back-end and front-end development.
-My diverse expertise spans HTML, CSS, JavaScript, React, Python, and more as I delve into the emerging realms of Rust and Cairo.
-Join me as I continuously learn, adapt, and strive to make a meaningful impact in the tech world.</h4>
+<h4 align="center">I'm a dedicated Systems Engineer passionate about leveraging technology to solve complex challenges.
+My journey is driven by a constant thirst for knowledge and an eagerness to explore cutting-edge innovations.

+Proficient in C#, .NET, JavaScript, RESTful APIs, and database management, I excel in both back-end and front-end development.
+My diverse expertise includes HTML, CSS, React, and Python, with ongoing exploration into Rust and Cairo for emerging tech solutions.

+I thrive on continuous learning, adaptability, and making a meaningful impact in the tech world.
+Let’s connect and collaborate! 🚀</h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=RJMadrigal&label=Profile%20views&color=0e75b6&style=flat" alt="RJMadrigal" /> </p>